hahd/communotey.github.io/README.md

 Communote
 ==========

 This website will host notes and tests from any school and sort it by course, school, and textbook.
+Please look at our Wiki for more details about the project!

 This repository will act as the temporary location of the website before we buy hosting.
 It will also be the permanent location of the front-end part of the website.